-This will occur when the supply voltage is either over or under the recommended range, the internal temperature has exceeded the set limit, or the driver has been disabled.
+This will occur when the supply voltage is either over or under the recommended range or the controller temperature has exceeded the set limit.
 Check the following:

-- The input voltage is within the operational range of the device.
-This can be read from the device with the get system.voltage command. - The device temperature is within range.
-This can be read from the device with the get system.temperature command. - The driver is not disabled.
-If the driver is disabled the result of the warnings command will contain the FD flag.
+The input voltage is within the operational range of the device.
+This can be read from the device with the get system.voltage command.

+The device temperature is within range.
+This can be read from the device with the get system.temperature command.

-Green LED Off
+Green LED off.